rileychenau-tech/rileychenau-tech/README.md

 I'm a Statistics student at the University of Melbourne (Bachelor of Science), specialising in data science, quantitative finance, and scientific computing.
-Alongside my studies, I'm building a pet business from the ground up — currently in the pre-market stage — developing real-world skills in product development, market research, and business strategy.

 ## About This Repo